nextflow-io/nextflow/docs/config.rst

-maxParallelTransfers        Max parallel upload/download transfer operations *per job* (default: ``4``). maxTransferAttempts         Max number of downloads attempts from S3 (default: `1`). maxSpotAttempts             Max number of execution attempts of a job interrupted by a EC2 spot reclaim event (default: ``5``, requires ``22.04.0`` or later)
+maxParallelTransfers        Max parallel upload/download transfer operations *per job* (default: ``4``). maxTransferAttempts         Max number of downloads attempts from S3 (default: `1`). maxSpotAttempts             Max number of execution attempts of a job interrupted by a EC2 spot reclaim event (default: ``5``, requires ``22.04.0`` or later) shareIdentifier             The share identifier for all tasks when using `fair-share scheduling for AWS Batch <https://aws.amazon.com/blogs/hpc/introducing-fair-share-scheduling-for-aws-batch/>`_ (requires ``22.09.0-edge`` or later)
 =========================== ================